yessith93/agencia_de_viajes/documentacion/app development by activities.md

 - persist the data in the form if they don't pass the validation
 - create new model to store the testimonios
 - save data from the form testimonios in the database
+- render the data when the form and dont pass the validation